DogeTheBeast/College_notes/Heat.md

 ![[Specific heat capacity.png]]

-This value differs for different materials because in complicated
+This value differs for different materials because in more complicated, part of energy added goes to rotations/vibrations and etc.., so it takes more Q to increase the internal energy.

 The same principle can be used for Molar heat capacity, by replacing the mass with the number of moles.